Directories

 LIGHT DUTY

-If an employee has a serious health condition and is unable to perform any one of the essential functions of the job, the employee is not required to accept light duty or a reasonable accommodation during the FMLA period.
+If an employee has a serious health condition and is unable to perform any one of the essential functions of their job, they are not required to accept light duty or a reasonable accommodation during the FMLA period.